Bri9k/killikuthe/README.md

 9. Pick up a key- change it's location from a place to a person
 10. Place a key- change it's location from a person to a storage place

 > Moving a key from one person to another should be a handshake.
-Else a person giving could falsely claim to have given it, and the person taking it will falsely claim to have taken it.
+Else a person giving could falsely claim to have given it, and the person taking it may falsely claim to have taken it.
 The mechanism here is that a person requests the holder to transfer the key to them.
 The holder confirms the transfer when the physical transfer happens.

 11. Request a key from a person
 12. Transfer a key to a person requesting it